Alzheimer’s Disease Diagnosis Not Precise

 An Alzheimer’s disease diagnosis is more of a process of elimination based upon symptoms and personal history.
 The diagnosis essentially is conducted with the flip of a coin.
 Once the doctors conclude that there is no other explanation, including malnutrition, heart disease and cancer, most doctors diagnose the condition as Alzheimer’s disease, while the more educated physicians might diagnose the more severe forms as Creutzfeldt-Jakob disease (CJD).
 Most doctors can’t tell the difference and in reality, there is no significant difference between any form of prion disease.

 Items such as drinking glasses, forks, spoons should not be shared because they cannot be sterilized.
-Many other protocols demand reform at homes, hospitals, hospices and other environments where patients (even those not yet diagnosed who appear perfectly healthy) can spread the unstoppable pathogen behind the disease called a prion (PREE-on).
+Many other protocols demand reform at homes, hospitals, hospices and other environments where patients (even those not yet diagnosed who appear perfectly healthy) can spread the unstoppable prion pathogen.

 When our family members die of supposed Alzheimer’s disease or CJD, we should all demand an autopsy.
 Under ordinary circumstances, most prion diseases go undiagnosed.
 Autopsies are rarely conducted on CJD and dementia victims because families don’t want to incur the expense and doctors and most regulators have no incentive to recommend one.